 In the beginning there were a bunch of VHS video tapes.

-In the late 1990’s, Rev. Samuel Kader was giving this lecture series on a regular basis at his home church, Community Gospel Church, in Dayton, Ohio.
-They decided to video tape the series using the technology of the day – video tape – and sent out copies to other churches.
+In the late 1990’s, Rev. Samuel Kader was giving this lecture series on a regular basis at Community Gospel Church in Dayton, Ohio.
+They decided to record the series using the state-of-the-art technology of the day – video tape – and sent copies to other churches.

 A few years later, I ended up with a copy of the video tape set and decided to transfer them over to DVD’s.
-The tapes were copies of the originals and had serious damage in paces.
-While the audio was in good shape for the most part, various parts of the videos were “mangled”.
+The tapes were copies of the originals and were seriously damaged in paces.
+While the audio was in good shape for the most part, some parts of the video were “mangled”.

-After transferring the tapes from VHS to DV25 video disk files, I did as much video cleanup as I could.
-Here’s the explanation from the DVD version.
+After transferring the lectures from VHS to computer disk files (DV25 quality), I did as much video cleanup as I could.
+Here’s the explanation slide show copied from the DVD version.

 We are so spoiled today with end-to-end digital video.